Sign up to our Newsletter

 Network, Network, and Network Some More

-Networking is an important asset for many fields and not just in law.
+Networking is an important asset for many fields, and not just in law.
 However, making connections as a pre-law student is vital for future success.
 While gaining working experience before law school, find time to make genuine professional connections, whether it’s at work or at networking events.

 Do Something You Enjoy!

 The best jobs to pursue before law school are those that genuinely interest you!
-Law school graduates often recommend finding a job that aligns with your interests and provides enjoyment before embarking on the rigorous journey of law school.
+Law school graduates often recommend finding a job that aligns with their interests and provides enjoyment before embarking on the rigorous journey of law school.
 Also, given how expensive law school can be, it doesn’t hurt to have a job that will pay the bills!

 FAQs: Pre-Law Jobs